narmeshnigam/omvix/readme_files/readme_solutions.md

-# Solutions Page – Omvix Website
+# Solutions Page – iSwift Website

-_Description: Structure and UX details for Omvix’s Smart Home Solutions page_
+_Description: Structure and UX details for iSwift’s Smart Home Solutions page_

 ---

 ## 🧭 Page Purpose

-Present all smart home automation categories offered by Omvix in a clear, engaging, and navigable format.
+Present all smart home automation categories offered by iSwift in a clear, engaging, and navigable format.
 Help users explore offerings and navigate deeper into specific subpages.

 ---

 ## 👥 Target Audience

 - **Primary**: Homeowners (30–70), exploring solutions for home upgrades
-- **Secondary**: Interior designers and architects evaluating Omvix’s capabilities
+- **Secondary**: Interior designers and architects evaluating iSwift’s capabilities

 ---

 ## 🔑 Key Messages

-- Omvix offers a wide range of smart automation solutions under one roof
+- iSwift offers a wide range of smart automation solutions under one roof
 - Each solution enhances comfort, safety, luxury, or connectivity
 - Users can consult with experts if unsure what to choose